Equanimity Workshop: 4 Weekly Online Sessions

 Week 2: We’ll discuss what your experience of equanimity has been during the preceding week.
 We’ll then look at two more ways to uncover your own equanimity: guided imagery and the Compassion and Equanimity practice for caregivers from the Mindful Self-Compassion course.

 Week 3: We’ll go a bit deeper to explore the practice of bringing equanimity to feeling tones (that very first and automatic sense of finding something pleasant or unpleasant).
-If there is time, we’ll also touch into the space from which your equanimity arises with a natural awareness practice (also known as a nondual practice).
+Doing so allows us to see the very beginning of our reactivity, and gives us agency around responding to life rather than being lived by automatic reactions.

 Photo by Benjamin Davies on Unsplash